sgraden/vpc/get-started-with-API-and-CLI-for-VPC.md

 ## Processes:

-1. Install the infrastructure-services plugin for CLI
+1. Install the infrastructure-services plugin for IBM Cloud CLI

-1. Generate IAM token
+1. Generate an IAM token

 1. Get API access and run cURL commands